 Editors note: Regular readers of ADAPT will know that I’m a big fan of Coros.
 In my Vertix 1 adventure GPS watch review, I highlighted why this brand stands out from the competition; Coros cares about its existing user base and if something can be improved or added in a software update, then it will be—so you don‘t have to fork out for new hardware unnecessarily.

-Over the last couple months I’ve been putting the updated Vertix 2 through its paces, ready for my full review this spring.
+Over the last couple months, I’ve been putting the updated Vertix 2 through its paces, ready for my full review.
 However, in the meantime, Coros continues to grow its fanbase of big-name profession athletes.
 With Eliud Kipchoge championing the Pace 2 and Tommy Caldwell involved directly with the development of the Vertix 2, it’s hard to imagine where Coros could go from.

 So when legendary sky runner and ski mountaineer Kilian Jornet announced that he was leaving Suunto for Coros, I couldn’t help but smile.
 Coros has done it again!
 In the blog post below, Kyle McClure details how an Instagram DM lead to this new partnership and what new innovations it might lead to.

 It started with a direct message, and ended in a partnership.
 When Lewis Wu, Coros Co-Founder and a long-time fan of Kilian, sent him an Instagram DM, he did not expect it would lead to planning a trip to Norway only a few weeks later.
 Lewis was keen to see if Kilian had any interest in joining Team Coros, and fortunately, Kilian had seen what the brand had been doing with its products and athletes, and was interested in hearing more.
 After some back and forth, the idea to meet in Norway was proposed—and when you get the opportunity to spend time with Kilian in the mountains, the answer is always yes.